-The 2024 program is expected to include the completion of an additional 10,000 metres of diamond drilling, additional metallurgical work, and cultural, baseline and archaeological work.
-Particular emphasis will be placed on the expansion potential to the west and some additional reconnaissance drilling in the Saddle Zone.
-Expenditures also include property holding costs.
+The 2024 exploration program is expected to include the completion of an additional 10,000 metres of diamond drilling.
+Emphasis will be placed on the expansion potential to the west of the Dolphin-Cleary resource with some additional reconnaissance drilling at the Saddle Zone.
 Additional drilling is expected to be conducted west of Willow Creek, where results from the 2023 drill program indicate that there is potential for higher grades closer to the surface.
 The Company also intends to update its mineral resource estimate based on the results from the 2023 drill program.
 Additional metallurgical work will also be completed, including drilling several metallurgical-specific holes.
 Baseline, archaeological and cultural resource work will remain ongoing.

-The Golden Summit Technical Report proposed the following budget for the proposed exploration drill program at the Golden Summit Project, the Company's principal business objective:
+The 2023 Golden Summit Technical Report outlined the following budget for the exploration drill program at the Golden Summit Project: